 "characters with different visual forms but with the same pronunciations and with the same meanings as the corresponding official forms in the given language contexts."

-This understanding and variants mapping rule has been reflected in the CDNC IDN Table, and inherited in the current CGP LGR document.
+This understanding and variants mapping rule has been reflected in the CDNC IDN Table, and inherited by the current CGP LGR document.

 In alignment with RFC 4713 and CDNC practice, generally, every code point in the CGP repertoire has its preferred/allocatable simplified variant(s), preferred/allocatable traditional variant(s), and reserved/blocked variant(s).
 In some cases, a code point has a reflexive preferred variant.
 In others, a code point has no reserved variant.